praw-dev/praw/docs/getting_started/quick_start.rst

 .. code-block:: python

-    # assume you have a reddit instance bound to variable `reddit`
+    # assume you have a Reddit instance bound to variable `reddit`
     subreddit = reddit.subreddit("redditdev")

     print(subreddit.display_name)